- 17 Nov 2023

 In this scenario, only one action is performed when the multiple select field is updated with the assignee(s) responsible for the associated task.

-Scenario 2: Adding an assignee to a task via a linked record field type:
+Example 2: Adding an assignee to a task via a linked record field type

 Let’s consider another base that has a "Tasks" table, and instead of a multiple select field, it uses a linked record field to a "People" table to designate an assignee.